MicroPasts/MRbell2Post/README.md

-PyBossa photo-masking application for Mary Rose Museum bell post-conservation
+PyBossa photo-masking application for HMS Hood bell post-conservation
 =================================================

 This application has three files: